 15 common decorating mistakes and how to fix them!

-Decorating your home is exciting, but it’s easy to make some mistakes along the way.
-Don’t worry; even the most seasoned interior designers have faced these challenges.
-In this blog post, we will explore some of the most common interior design mistakes and offer practical solutions to fix them.
+In this blog post, we will explore some of the most common decorating mistakes and offer practical solutions to fix them.

 This post may contain affiliate links.
-If you choose to purchase a recommended product, I may receive a small commission at no additional cost to you.ย Rest assured that I will not recommend any product that I would not use myself.
+If you choose to purchase a recommended product, I may receive a small commission at no additional cost to you.
+Rest assured that I will not recommend any product that I would not use myself.
 For our full policies and disclosures click here.

 INTERIOR DESIGN MISTAKE #1 – No Defined Focal Point